stundenblume/platypus_doc/docs/source/jetson/peripheral/zed.rst

 How to test it
 -----------------------------

-- basic testing to see if the sensor is working on the RPi
+- basic testing to see if the sensor is working